-This month I totally lucked out when I was assigned Shelley’s blog, C Mom Cook.
+Years ago I was part of The Secret Recipe Club.
+Each month club members made a recipe from another member.
+In October 2012, I totally lucked out when I was assigned Shelley’s blog, C Mom Cook.
 Shelley is a gal after my own yeast loving heart and it was so hard to choose just one recipe.
 My daughter asked for something chocolate so I was sorely tempted to try these Chocolate Swirl Brioche Buns.
 Brioche, chocolate and swirl?!
 Hello, gorgeous!

 But then I clicked on the “pumpkin” recipe category, because I have a huge batch of homemade pumpkin puree in my fridge.
 The first recipe to pop up was almost too much to resist: Pumpkin Brown Butter Apple Cinnamon Rolls with Maple Glaze.
 Did I mention that Shelley loves brown butter just as much as she loves yeast?
 I love how this woman thinks!
 I didn’t want to completely commit to the rolls without seeing what else I was missing when I found it — Pumpkin Pull-Apart Bread.
 I love pull-apart breads.
 They are just a hoot to make, fun to eat and it would go perfectly with a chai latte made with my homemade chai tea concentrate!

 The recipe makes this look like a lot of work, but it isn’t!
-It’s mostly make the dough, let rise, roll and slice dough, let rise, bake.
+It mostly makes the dough, let rise, roll and slice the dough, let rise, bake.
 That’s it!
 I had to fight my family off from eating the second loaf so that I could take photos the next morning!

 - For the bread dough: